PM Modi salutes the 400th Parkash Purab | ExBulletin

-Prime Minister Narendra Modi on Saturday sent greetings to the nation on the 400th anniversary of the birth of Guru Teg Bahadur, saying his sacrifice gave “strength and motivation” to many.
+New Delhi [India], May 1 (ANI): Prime Minister Narendra Modi on Saturday sent greetings to the nation on the 400th anniversary of the birth of Guru Teg Bahadur, saying his sacrifice gives “strength and motivation” to many.

 “On the special occasion of his 400th Parkash Purab, I bow to Sri Guru Teg Bahadur Ji.
 He is widely respected around the world for his courage and efforts to serve the oppressed.
 He refused to bow to tyranny and injustice.
 His supreme sacrifice gives strength and motivation to many, ”the Prime Minister tweeted.